PostHog/posthog.com/contents/customers/webshare.md

 However, Webshare doesn’t just use PostHog to run experiments and track product data – teams also forward other data to it from other platforms too.
 In effect PostHog has become Webshare’s data warehouse, holding all information the company has and enabling analysis of it in one place.

-“Every email, every Intercom message — basically every time we interact with a customer on any platform, that all goes into PostHog,” says Utku.
+“Every email, every Intercom message – basically every time we interact with a customer on any platform – that all goes into PostHog,” says Utku.
 “We track all of our KPIs there, as well as product usage, conversion rates, marketing campaigns, and so on.”

 The team does, reluctantly, maintain a [Google Analytics](/blog/ga4-alternatives) account alongside PostHog, but it’s used only for tracking advertising performance.
 All other data can, and is, sent to PostHog so the team can track it there.